stevengonsalvez/patchmycode/memory-bank/techContext.md

 - Webhook payload size limits may affect very large issues
 - API response times may affect long-running operations

-### Aider Limitations
+### AI Limitations
-- Requires proper installation and configuration
+- Requires proper installation and configuration of underlying tools
 - May have version dependencies
 - Processing time varies based on issue complexity
 - Dependent on LLM API availability and reliability